pelagios/recogito-plugin-flair-ner/README.md

-# Recogito Flair NER Plugin (Experimental)
+# Recogito Flair Plugin

 An experimental Named Entity Recognition plugin to the [Recogito](http://github.com/pelagios/recogito2) annotation platform that uses [Flair](https://github.com/zalandoresearch/flair) by Zalando Research.

 ![Screenshot](screenshot.png)

-The
-plugin consists of two components:
+The plugin consists of two components:

 1. A Python script that takes a filename as input, runs Flair, and writes JSON results to STDOUT